 Unfortunately, EAB has been identified to be infesting trees in Woodland Mound, Withrow Nature Preserve, Little Miami Golf Center, the Avoca Trailhead and along the Little Miami Scenic Trail.
 Armleder Park, Sharon Woods, Glenwood Gardens, Winton Woods, Embshoff Woods Nature Preserve and Farbach-Werner Nature Preserve are also affected.
 The EAB distribution is generally spreading from east to west across Hamilton County.
 Only Fernbank Park and Shawnee Lookout have yet to show evidence of EAB as of November 2012.
 Withrow Nature Preserve, Woodland Mound, Little Miami Golf Center including the Avoca Trailhead and Armleder Park are showing very high infestations of EAB at this time in 2012.

-The Park District is continuing to work proactively to meet this challenge in several ways.
-From 2010 to 2012 approximately 850 specimen ash trees across the Park District were treated with a highly effective injectable insecticide.
+The park district is continuing to work proactively to meet this challenge in several ways.
+From 2010-2012, approximately 850 specimen ash trees across the park district were treated with a highly effective injectable insecticide.
 During the same time span, 2448 replacement and reforestation trees in or near ash trees and areas expected to be negatively affected by EAB have been planted.
 Honeysuckle in ash forests is being controlled to encourage other tree species to take the place of ash trees killed by EAB.
-Those ash trees that have already succumbed to EAB have been chipped into mulch amoutning to approximately 1800 cubic yards of mulch used in tree plantings.
+Those ash trees that have already succumbed to EAB have been chipped into mulch amounting to approximately 1,800 cubic yards of mulch used in tree plantings.